OptimalBits/ground/Readme.md

 - Events.
 - Undo/Redo Manager.

-#Modules
+##Modules

-Ground is built as a set of AMD modules, and will not work without a module loader.
-While it should work with any AMD compatible loader, we can only guarantee a consistent behavior with Curl (@unscriptable).
-For convenience we will provide a custom build of curl with every new release of the framework.
+Ground is provided as [AMD modules](https://github.com/amdjs/amdjs-api/wiki/AMD), and many of its core functions will not work without a module loader.
+While it should work with any AMD compatible loader, we can only guarantee a consistent behavior with [Curl](https://github.com/cujojs/curl).
+For convenience we will provide a custom and tested build of curl with every new release of the framework.

 #Routing